sotormd/nixos/docs/laptop.md

 All audio commands are dispatched via `wpctl` and applied to the default sink.

-leftrightness commands are dispatched via `brightnessctl`.
+All brightness commands are dispatched via `brightnessctl`.

 The `volume` and `brightness` commands are wrappers which display a `dunst` notification with a bar indicator.